ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Compliance Requirements {#compliance}

-In the absence of an application profile standard specifying otherwise, a compliant DAP application MUST implement the following HPKE cipher suite:
+In the absence of an application or deployment-specific profile specifying otherwise, a compliant DAP application MUST implement the following HPKE cipher suite:

 - KEM: DHKEM(X25519, HKDF-SHA256) (see {{!HPKE, Section 7.1}})